-- Do not forget that foreign law supervening illegality is likely to relevant to international services or supply contracts. - Article 9 of Regulation 593/2008 on the law applicable to contractual obligations (Rome I) gives effect to overriding mandatory provisions of (i) the law of the forum or lex fori and (ii) at the discretion of the court, the law of the place of performance or the lex loci solutionis.
+- Do not forget that foreign law supervening illegality is likely to relevant to international services or supply contracts. - Article 9 of Regulation 593/2008 on the law applicable to contractual obligations (Rome I), now incorporated in English law, gives effect to overriding mandatory provisions of (i) the law of the forum or lex fori and (ii) at the discretion of the court, the law of the place of performance or the lex loci solutionis.
 Laws passed in response to a pandemic may be overriding mandatory provisions.
 Indeed, an attempt to put the matter beyond doubt, some of Italy's COVID-19 laws self-proclaim that they are overriding mandatory provisions.
-It is unlikely that this would bind an English court's hands: it would need to consider for itself whether the law in question meets the definition. - From our perspective (that is, practitioners in the English courts) Rome I means: - o An English law-governed contract litigated in England but to be performed elsewhere may be subject to the effect of any overriding coronavirus legislation in the place of performance (the lexi loci solutionis). - A foreign law-governed contract litigated in England may be subject to the effect of any overriding effect of the English law coronavirus legislation (as the lex fori); - A foreign law-governed contract litigated in England but to be performed in a third country may be subject to the effect of any overriding coronavirus legislation in that third country (the lexi loci solutionis). - At common law, there is also a rule that a contract will not be enforced, even if lawful by the applicable law, if prohibited in the place of performance.
-This is the rule in Ralli Bros v Compañia Naviera Sota y Aznar [1920] 2 KB 287.
-The rule is controversial, and the prevailing view is that it is part of the law of frustration.
-If that is wrong and it is a choice of law rule (a view held in the early twentieth century), it has been replaced by Rome I. A third (and, we suggest, better) view is that the Ralli Bros rule is a law of the forum and therefore survives Rome I: W Day, "Contracts, Illegality and Comity: Ralli Bros Revisited" (2020) 79 Cambridge Law Journal (forthcoming, March 2020). - Whereas the cases on English law illegality draw no distinction between executive acts and legislative acts, the Ralli Bros rule only applies to legislative acts: see Cantiere Navale Triestina v Russian Soviet Naphtha Export Agency [1925] 2 KB 172.
+It is unlikely that this would bind an English court's hands: it would need to consider for itself whether the law in question meets the Rome I definition. - From our perspective (that is, practitioners in the English courts) Rome I means: - An English law-governed contract litigated in England but to be performed elsewhere may be subject to the effect of any overriding coronavirus legislation in the place of performance (the lexi loci solutionis). - A foreign law-governed contract litigated in England may be subject to the effect of any overriding effect of the English law coronavirus legislation (as the lex fori); - A foreign law-governed contract litigated in England but to be performed in a third country may be subject to the effect of any overriding coronavirus legislation in that third country (the lexi loci solutionis). - At common law, there is also a rule that a contract will not be enforced, even if lawful by the applicable law, if prohibited in the place of performance.
+This is the rule in Ralli Bros v Compañia Naviera Sota y Aznar [1920] 2 KB 287 (CA).
+The rule is controversial, and the prevailing view is that it is part of the law of frustration, although in a recent case (in which one of the authors of this guide appeared) the Court warned against the elision of this rule with frustration: Banco San Juan Internacional Inc v Petróleos de Venezuela SA [2020] EWHC 2937 (Comm) at [78] (Cockerill J).
+If that is wrong and it is a choice of law rule (a view held in the early twentieth century), it has been replaced by Rome I. A third (and, we suggest, better) view is that the Ralli Bros rule is a law of the forum and therefore survives Rome I: W Day, "Contracts, Illegality and Comity: Ralli Bros Revisited" (2020) 79 Cambridge Law Journal 64. - Whereas the cases on English law illegality draw no distinction between executive acts and legislative acts, the Ralli Bros rule only applies to legislative acts: see Cantiere Navale Triestina v Russian Soviet Naphtha Export Agency [1925] 2 KB 172 (CA).
 Of course, it may be difficult to separate purely executive acts from purely legislative acts: in many cases, the executive will be exercising powers conferred by the legislature. - There have been a number of attempts to expand the Ralli Bros rule to take into account laws other than in the stipulated place of performance (or English law).
 These have been firmly resisted over the years.
-The place of performance is given a narrow meaning and it is "immaterial whether one party has to equip himself for performance by an illegal act in another country" (Libyan Arab Foreign Bank v Bankers Trust Co [1989] QB 728, 745; (Staughton J)).
+The place of performance is given a narrow meaning and it is "immaterial whether one party has to equip himself for performance by an illegal act in another country": Libyan Arab Foreign Bank v Bankers Trust Co [1989] QB 728 (Com Ct) 745 (Staughton J).